Zheng He

 As a favorite of the Yongle Emperor, whose usurpation he assisted, he rose to the top of the imperial hierarchy and served as commander of the southern capital Nanjing.

 These voyages were long neglected in official Chinese histories but have become well known in China and abroad since the publication of Liang Qihao's "Biography of Our Homeland's Great Navigator, Zheng He"in 1904.
+Life

 Zheng He was the second son of a family from Kunyang, Yunnan.
 He was originally born with the name Ma He.
 His family were Hui people.
 He had four sisters and one older brother.